-For the random walk, we use $1,000,000$ spins distributed uniformly in the voxel.
-The number of spins is arrived at after detailed analysis of the number of spins required to stably and accurately produce the expected mean diffusivities as simulated.
-Recall that the squared displacement of the particles from their starting point over a time $\tau$ in free unrestricted diffusion (isotropic diffusion), averaged over all the sampled particles, is directly proportional to the observation time \cite{Einstein}.
+The number of spins ($10^6$) is arrived at after detailed analysis of the number of spins required to stably and accurately produce the expected mean diffusivities as simulated.
+Recall that, in one dimensional case, the squared displacement of the particles from their starting point over a time $\tau$ in free unrestricted diffusion (isotropic diffusion), averaged over all the sampled particles, is directly proportional to the observation time (\cite{Einstein}).
 This is denoted as the Einstein Equation :

 where $\left\langle.\right\rangle$ accounts for the averaging operation, $r$ for the displacement and the scalar constant $D$, known as the self diffusion coefficient, measures the mobility of the particle ensemble.
-In the case of anisotropic diffusion, the analogous model is the diffusion tensor (DT) model proposed by Basser et al. \cite{Basser}.
+In the case of anisotropic diffusion, the analogous model is the diffusion tensor (DT) model proposed by Basser et al. (\cite{Basser}).
 Here the scalar diffusion coefficient D is replaced by a positive symmetric semi-definite matrix $\mathcal{D}$ representing diffusion, the diffusion tensor.
-Therefore, Einstein’s relation Eq. \ref{EinsteinEq} is generalized, relating the covariance matrix of the net displacement vector $\textbf{R} \in \mathbb{R}^3$ and diffusion tensor $\mathcal{D}$ as
+Therefore, Einstein’s relation (Eq. \ref{EinsteinEq}) is generalized, relating the covariance matrix of the net displacement vector $\textbf{R} \in \mathbb{R}^3$ and diffusion tensor $\mathcal{D}$ as